llnw/Orchestrate-Video-iOS-SDK/README.md

 **To add LimelightVideoKit manually to your project use following steps.**

-1. Download LimelightVideoSDK for iOS from here (?)
+1. Download LimelightVideoSDK for iOS from [here](https://github.com/llnw/OrchestrateVideo-iOS-SDK/releases/tag/1.0.0).
 2. Add the Library and Headers folder to your project.
 3. In the “Build Phases” tab of your application target, add the following frameworks
     *	‘AVFoundation’